 Male pattern baldness, or even female pattern baldness are the more commonly used terms for Androgenic Alopecia.
 This is the most common form of hair loss and affects up to 70% of men and 40% of women at some point in their lifetimes.

 Although Androgenic Alopecia in men rarely results in complete baldness, it usually progresses from a receding hairline and hair loss in the scalp region, leaving just a rim of hair at the sides and back.
 In women, it often results in diffuse thinning of the hair but without hairline recession.

 Can you regain or halt the process of Androgenic Alopecia?
 Only a hair loss expert such as those at Advanced Hair Clinic can advise.
 With over 40 years of experience and successful advice to over 400,000 men, Advanced Hair Clinic’s patented procedures guarantee anyone can have a full head of hair again.

-For a free, no obligation consultation to see if this is right for you, simply complete the application form on this page.
+For a consultation to see if this is right for you, simply complete the application form on this page.